 The Titans stretched their lead to 21-10 on a layup by Wilman with 14:35 remaining in the first period despite Lake Forest College connecting on five of its first 12 field goal attempts.
 An Eric Peterson layup gave the Titans a 31-20 advantage with 2:23 to go in the first half, but the Foresters cut their deficit to 33-26 at intermission.

-Fravert soared for a dunk to increase the UW-Oshkosh cushion to 42-28 with 18:16 left before a Boots 3-pointer extended the lead to 49-33 at the 15:29 mark.
-Lake Forest College pulled within 62-48 with 9:16 to go, but a pair of Fravert 3-pointers upped the Titan advantage to 68-48 with just under eight minutes to play.
+Fravert soared for a dunk to increase UW-Oshkosh's lead to 42-28 with 18:16 left before a Boots 3-pointer extended the advantage to 49-33 at the 15:29 mark.
+Lake Forest College pulled within 62-48 with 9:16 to go, but a pair of Fravert 3-pointers upped the Titan lead to 68-48 with just under eight minutes to play.

 The Titans built their largest lead of 28 points at 84-56 following a 3-pointer from Wittchow with 2:18 remaining.